Runaways (comics): Heroine

 At one point, Gertrude's future self travels back in time.
 She is in her thirties, appearing under the name Heroine, and is without Old Lace.
-Nico reveals, with the aid of magic, that this version of Gertrude is the leader of the Avengers of her time line.
+Nico reveals, with the aid of magic, that this version of Gertrude is the leader of the Avengers of her timeline.
 Superheroes in her time includes characters yet to make an official appearance in the regular Marvel Universe, including an "Iron Woman", a heroic Scorpion, the "Fantastic Fourteen", and "Captain Americas".
 She, the rest of her team, the X-Men (led by Armor), and the Fantastic Fourteen are killed by Victor Mancha's future self, who completed his original mission programmed by Ultron to become the ultimate supervillain "Victorious".

 House of M

 In the House of M reality warp, the Pride is mentioned as ruling not only Los Angeles, but all of Southern California.
 Unlike in the normal reality, their children stay with their parents.
 Karolina is mentioned as being a "go-to" girl for the Wolfpack.
 When the Scarlet Witch takes the majority of the mutants populations' powers, Molly is one of the handful that keeps her powers.

 In an interview with Comic Book Resources, Brian K. Vaughan revealed that Runaways (despite being in the main Marvel Universe) will not refer to the House of M reality warp.
 Vaughan's reason for not wanting Runaways to refer to the Scarlet Witch's attack was because he did not want the readers of Runaways to be confused about the complex House of M storyline.
 He did, however say there would be a brief one-line reference, which happened in the following issue: after Molly angrily punches Wolverine out of a church, he lands in the snow and bitterly says, "Only 198 mutants left on the planet... and that girl had to be one of them."
 The events of House of M and "Decimation" are referred to later in an issue written by Chris Yost with Wolverine encountering Molly again and stating, "I don't know if you're keeping up with the current events, but there used to be millions of mutants and now there's under 200."